 Where will the DevOps be in 5 years?

-Most companies will try to accept DevOps, but very few will continue to do it better.
+we are providing DevOps course in coimbatore Most companies will try to accept DevOps, but very few will continue to do it better.
 I think DevOps’ adoption rate will be faster than the adoption rate of Agile, as the choice of hyperscale cloud driving interest in DevOps.
 Adding AWS and Microsoft Azure to the trends, we can see explosive business growth in cloud technology.
 DevOps will proceed to ride these waves.

 DevOps is now solidly on the agenda of every organization we speak of; accepting the need to change how IT services are delivered in that way has gone “beyond the gap” into the mainstream.